Mbellni/Thesis-Project-2025/Progress-journal-2.md

 [![▶️ Click to Watch](https://img.shields.io/badge/Play-Video-red?logo=youtube&style=for-the-badge)](https://youtu.be/wljIaCmqhEE)

+The only issue that is apparent here is that the character would cite fake studies to convince the user.
+Unfortunately, the vaatr would always say they were fictional when I needed it to lie for the sake of the experiment.
+This was probably done by Convai to avoid the spread of fake information, and it makes absolute sense.
+But I was able to prompt my way out of it after a few tries.
+It didn't work in the beginning, though, and I had to play around with the words until it finally avoided saying "fictional" or "fake" before study.

 - French Version creation (relevant for testing in France)
 - Unreal Integration First steps = screenshots: just simple integration and testing in Unreal (main desired software) - link to YouTube tutorial - version change from 5.6.1 to 5.3 + VR testing (problem with avatar not matching.
 Change to methuman